Effective marketing is absolutely essential to selling your home.

 Not only can do we list your home on the MLS for a 1% commission and a number of other popular listing sites (including ours), but you'll also get to work with a dedicated agent, get professional photos, an open house, pricing assistance, and contract and negotiation support.

-To get started, request a free home valuation, so you can price your home competitively.
+- If you plan on listing on MLS, request a free home valuation (comparative market analysis), so you can price your home accurately and competitively